tsherif/space-shooter.c/ARCHITECTURE.md

 Hiding the cursor on the Web is straightforward using the [CSS cursor property](https://developer.mozilla.org/en-US/docs/Web/CSS/cursor) on the canvas element.

 Entering fullscreen mode on the Web is somewhat awkward for a few reasons:
-- Browser policy that fullscreen can only be entered a user input callback.
+- Browsers enforce a policy that [fullscreen mode](https://developer.mozilla.org/en-US/docs/Web/API/Fullscreen_API/Guide#when_a_fullscreen_request_fails) can only be entered in a user input callback.
-- The [Web Gamepad API](https://developer.mozilla.org/en-US/docs/Web/API/Gamepad_API) uses polling (see below), so there are no user input callbacks that can be used for this purpose.
+- The [Web Gamepad API](https://developer.mozilla.org/en-US/docs/Web/API/Gamepad_API) uses polling (see below), so there are no user input callbacks that can be used to comply with this policy.
-- Implementations of the Web Fullscreen API vary across browsers.

-I addressed these problems by making the following design and architectural changes specific to the Web:
+I addressed these problems by making the following design and architectural changes specific to the Web version of `space-shooter.c`:
-- Keyboard input is used to toggle fullscreen even when a gamepad is being used to play.
+- Only keyboard input is used to toggle fullscreen, even when a gamepad is being used to play.
 - The logic for entering/exiting fullscreen is run in the keyboard event handler, rather than in the game loop as it is for the other platforms.

-With those constraints in mind, I implemented the fullscreen controls using the relevant [emscripten API](https://emscripten.org/docs/api_reference/html5.h.html#fullscreen) calls:
+With those constraints in mind, I implement the fullscreen controls using the relevant [emscripten API](https://emscripten.org/docs/api_reference/html5.h.html#fullscreen) calls.

 ```c
 // NOTE: error checks removed for clarity!